 I know.
 It’s hard to believe.
 Two ingredients that truly taste like thin mints?
 I was pleasantly surprised when I made this recipe.
-I was more than surprised – because this simple recipe tasted almost exactly like the name brand thin mint.
+I was more than surprised – because this easy recipe tasted almost exactly like the name brand thin mint.

 Using Ritz crackers and Andes chips, it’s a frugal way to make a sweet treat.
 Plus, I can now have thin mints any time I want to make them.
 Maybe that isn’t a good thing?